TokenMarketNet/ethereum-smart-contract-transaction-demo/README.md

 ## Introduction

-This demo app demostrates how to deploy an Ethereum smart contract and call arbitrary contract functions from a web user interface.
+This a tutorial blog post and demo app demostrates how to deploy an Ethereum smart contract and call arbitrary contract functions from a web user interface.
 For the deployment of the contract Go Ethereum is used.
 For the API calls Etherscan.IO API service is used.

 There is a demo app written using React and Bootstrap.
 The application is coded in ECMAScript 2016 and wrapped together using Webpack.